 The Rib-O-Lator is simple, goofy fun and works on 22 inch Weber kettles and all standard size gas grills.
 The Rib-O-Lator consists of four stainless steel trays that attach to your existing rotisserie; it does not come with a spit or motor.

 The box is pretty fun….Advanced BBQ Technology….how can you argue with that?

-Benefits and Why You Need One
+Benefits of the Ribolater and Why You Need One

 Capacity: The four rotating trays increase the amount of meat that you can grill.
 I can easily fit seven extra large whole chicken wings on a tray.
 Using all four trays gives me the ability to grill 28 jumbo wings at a time.
 You simply can’t fit that many wings onto a standard 22.5 inch kettle and be able to grill them without burning.

 Versatility: The slotted trays make it easy to grill foods that are a pain in the butt on a standard grill grate.
 Think of all of those thin foods that will slip through a regular grate: asparagus, shrimp, sliced peppers and onions.
 With the Ribolator you just toss them onto a tray and let them spin!

 Crispy Chicken Wings: I love grilled wings but the one thing that was always lacking was a crispy skin.
 If I used indirect heat the skin would never crisp up.
 If I used direct heat then I was standing over a hot grill and constantly moving the wings so they wouldn’t burn.
 It just wasn’t working for me.
 With the Ribolator I was able to use direct high heat for crispy skin and since the wings are always moving they don’t get burnt.